Revit 2026 System Requirements: What Autodesk Won't Tell You

 • Cloud workstations: Remote Windows instances you connect to from any device

-You can learn more about these workarounds in our other guide.
+You can learn more about these workarounds in our Revit for Mac guide.

 However, for serious Revit work, a Windows workstation remains the practical choice.
 If you're a loyal Mac user, consider a Revit alternative that's fully compatible with macOS.